Finding Geometric Models by Clustering in the Consensus Space: Experimental Results

-\customparagraph{Motion} segmentation is tested on the $155$ videos of the Hopkins dataset~\cite{tron2007benchmark}.
-The dataset consists of $155$ sequences divided into three categories: {\fontfamily{cmtt}\selectfont{checkerboard}}, {\fontfamily{cmtt}\selectfont{traffic}}, and {\fontfamily{cmtt}\selectfont{other}} sequences.
+\customparagraph{Motion} segmentation is tested on $155$ videos of the Hopkins dataset~\cite{tron2007benchmark}.
+It consists of $155$ sequences divided into three categories: {\fontfamily{cmtt}\selectfont{checkerboard}}, {\fontfamily{cmtt}\selectfont{other}}, and {\fontfamily{cmtt}\selectfont{traffic}}.
 The trajectories are inherently corrupted by noise, but no outliers are present.
-Motion segmentation in videos is the retrieval of sets of points undergoing rigid motions contained in a dynamic scene captured by a moving camera.
-It can be considered as a subspace segmentation under the assumption of affine cameras.
-For affine cameras, all feature trajectories associated with a single moving object lie in a 4D linear subspace in $\mathbb{R}^{2F}$, where $F$ is the number of frames~\cite{tron2007benchmark}.
+Motion segmentation in videos is the retrieval of sets of points undergoing rigid motions in a dynamic scene captured by a moving camera.
+It can be considered a subspace segmentation under the assumption of affine cameras.
+For such cameras, all feature trajectories associated with a single moving object lie in a 4D linear subspace in $\mathbb{R}^{2F}$, where $F$ is the frame number~\cite{tron2007benchmark}.

-The results are shown in the right block of Table~\ref{tab:summary_table}. \Method leads to the lowest errors.
-While it is the second fastest algorithm, it still runs in \textit{real-time}.
-We did not use the Connected Component Sampler since building a neighborhood-graph on point trajectories is slow and setting the neighborhood radius parameter is unclear.
+The results are shown in the right part of Table~\ref{tab:summary_table}.
+The proposed method leads to the lowest errors.
+It still runs in \textit{real-time}.
+In this case, we used uniform sampling since building a neighborhood-graph (required both by the CC sampler and P-NAPSAC) on point trajectories is not trivial.